OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 KeyPair keyPair = keyPairGenerator.generateKeyPair();
 ```

 This sample creates the RSA key pair with a key size of 4096-bit (i.e. modulus size).
 Elliptic Curve (EC) keys can also be generated in a similar way.
-However as of Android 11, [AndroidKeyStore does not support encryption or decryption with EC keys](https://developer.android.com/guide/topics/security/cryptography#SupportedCipher).
+However as of Android 11 (API level 30), [AndroidKeyStore does not support encryption or decryption with EC keys](https://developer.android.com/guide/topics/security/cryptography#SupportedCipher).
 They can only be used for signatures.

 A symmetric encryption key can be generated from the passphrase by using the Password Based Key Derivation Function version 2 (PBKDF2).
 This cryptographic protocol is designed to generate cryptographic keys, which can be used for cryptography purpose.
 Input parameters for the algorithm are adjusted according to [weak key generation function](0x04g-Testing-Cryptography.md#weak-key-generation-functions) section.
 The code listing below illustrates how to generate a strong encryption key based on a password.